 I am a PhD Candidate in the Department of Economics at The Ohio State University.
-My research interests lie in the intersection between Experimental Economics and Economics of Information.
-More specifically, I am interested in understanding how access to information plays a role in economic decision making under various environments of uncertainty.
-My work focuses on developing and testing models of strategic decision making under uncertainty in the lab.
+My research interests lie in the intersection between Experimental Economics, Game Theory and Economics of Information.
+I use lab experiments to investigate behavior in social and strategic settings in environments with perfect and incomplete information.
+I will be on the job market this year.

 On the side, I am an avid reader (mainly enjoying works of fiction, especially Sci-Fi), a tech enthusiast and a beginner violinist.